Our top pick for

 American Airlines Group's shares were split on 9 December 2013.
 This wouldn't directly have changed the overall worth of your American Airlines Group shares – just the quantity.
 However, indirectly, the new INF% higher share price could have impacted the market appetite for American Airlines Group shares which in turn could have impacted American Airlines Group's share price.

 American Airlines Group Inc., through its subsidiaries, operates as a network air carrier.
-It provides scheduled air transportation services for passengers and cargo.
-As of December 31, 2019, the company operated a mainline fleet of 942 aircraft.
-It serves 365 destinations in approximately 61 countries, principally from its hubs and gateways in Charlotte, Chicago, Dallas/Fort Worth, London Heathrow, Los Angeles, Miami, New York, Philadelphia, Phoenix, and Washington, D.C.
-American Airlines Group Inc. has strategic partnership with JetBlue Airways Corp.
+The company provides scheduled air transportation services for passengers and cargo through its hubs in Charlotte, Chicago, Dallas/Fort Worth, Los Angeles, Miami, New York, Philadelphia, Phoenix, and Washington, D.C., as well as through partner gateways in London, Madrid, Seattle/Tacoma, Sydney, and Tokyo.
+As of December 31, 2020, it operated a mainline fleet of 855 aircraft.
 The company was formerly known as AMR Corporation and changed its name to American Airlines Group Inc. in December 2013.
 American Airlines Group Inc. was founded in 1930 and is headquartered in Fort Worth, Texas.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.